 Also, in regards to showing your idea to potential investors, a prototype is more effective than drawings and models.
 You can inspire more confidence in your designs and the overall project once you show the people you expect to give you money something tangible.

 A prototype is not something that should be taken lightly, especially when it comes to its execution.
 There needs to be a great amount of consideration put into it before moving ahead and creating one.
-That way, a considerable amount of resources that would have been used in other parts of the product development project don’t get wasted towards creating a perfect prototype.
+That way, a considerable amount of resources that would have been used in other parts of the product development project do not get wasted towards creating a perfect prototype.
 And it starts with asking the right questions.

 This is the final product testing before launch and commercialisation takes place.
 This is like a mini launch into the market to test the response of the users to make further tweaks if there are any minute complains.
 Furthermore, this allows the marketing team to strategies for the full introduction and get ahead of the competition.